Offal: United States

-Although the term offal is used in the United Kingdom and Canada, in the United States the terms variety meats or organ meats are used instead.
+Although the term offal is used in the United Kingdom and Canada, in the United States the terms variety meats or organ meats are usually used instead.
 In the United States, some regional cuisines make extensive use of certain organs of specific animals.
 The derisive term "mystery meat" is often used to describe offal which have been ground or otherwise heavily processed in order to obscure its origin.

 In the United States, the giblets of chickens, turkeys, and ducks are much more commonly consumed than the mammal offal.
 Traditional recipes for turkey gravy and stuffing typically include the bird's giblets (the traditional Thanksgiving meal in the US).
 Use of organs of mammals is not common, except for the liver, which is common to a certain degree.
 Examples include liver sausage (braunschweiger) and pâté.
 Liver and onions is a traditional, "classic" menu item in diners throughout the country, often as a "blue plate special".

 Mammal offal is somewhat more popular in certain areas.
 In the American South, some recipes include chitterlings, livers, brain, and hog maw.
 Scrapple, sometimes made from pork offal, is somewhat common in the Mid-Atlantic region, particularly in Philadelphia and areas with Amish communities.
 Pepper Pot soup (frequently served in Philadelphia) is made from beef tripe.
 Fried-brain sandwiches are a speciality in the Ohio River Valley.
 Rocky Mountain oysters, "prairie oysters", or "turkey fries" (beef testicles) are a delicacy eaten in some cattle-raising parts of the western US and Canada.
 In South Carolina, pork liver and other organ meats are often cooked into "hash", a kind of stew.

 Offal dishes from many other cultures exist but the appeal is usually limited to the immigrant communities that introduced the dish.
 For example, chopped liver, lungen stew, and beef tongue (especially as used by Kosher delis) in American Jewish culture, or menudo in Mexican-American culture.

 Ironically, given its provenance and history, offal has started to be reintroduced as an item of haute cuisine, with stylish restaurants offering roasted bone marrow, fried pork rind, tongue or heart as part of their menus.

 African-American slaves were often given throw-away parts of meat during slavery.
 Black slaves would consume chitterlings during the winter.
 Undesirable parts of an animal such as neck bones, hog maws, pig ears and pig feet, were given to the African American slaves to eat.